Networks with many structural scales: a Renormalization Group perspective

-Due to its general validity, it comes natural to propose and study structural scale invariance within the LRG framework, as evidenced by the observation of a time-independent rate of entropy loss \cite{LRG, Klemm2023}.
-This leads to the still fundamental question of whether non-Euclidean architectures, such as general complex networks, can be intrinsically scale-invariant (see Fig.\ref{RTree}).
+A novel approach, the Laplacian Renormalization Group (LRG), generalizes RG to graphs, providing a comprehensive framework for coarse-graining heterogeneous systems in real and momentum space \cite{LRG}.
+This approach uses diffusive dynamics on networks to gradually remove the smallest fine-grained structural scales, by eliminating the contribution from large Laplacian eigenvalues.
+Specifically, the LRG allows for the redefinition of effective Laplacian and adjacency matrices at coarse-grained scales.
+Due to its general validity, it comes natural to explore structural scale invariance within the LRG framework, as evidenced by the observation of a time-independent rate of entropy loss \cite{LRG, Klemm2023}.
+This leads to the fundamental question of whether non-Euclidean architectures, like general networks, can be intrinsically scale-invariant.
 Two key questions arise.
-Can we identify benchmark classes of network architectures exhibiting genuine scale-invariant behavior defining an analog to universality classes?
-Can we consequently detect and quantify this kind of self-similarity in real-world networks?
-Here, we offer a comprehensive definition and an accessible compilation of scale-invariant networks, emphasizing that scale-freeness, i.e., a power law degree distribution, does not imply structural self-similarity.
-We also analyze actual structural brain networks and highlight their scale-invariant features.
+Can we identify benchmark classes of networks exhibiting genuine scale-invariant behavior and, thus, define an analog to universality classes?
+Can we detect and quantify this kind of self-similarity in real-world networks?
+Here, we provide a clear definition and compilation of scale-invariant networks, emphasizing that scale-freeness, i.e., a power law degree distribution, does not imply structural self-similarity, and vice versa.
+Finally, we analyze real brain networks and highlight their scale-invariant features.

-\paragraph{\textbf{Laplacian Renormalization Group (LRG). }} The introduction of a multi-scale statistical mechanical approach to heterogeneous networks, the LRG, allows one to detect and describe the different scales that comprise a network \cite{LRG}.
-The LRG is based on the time-evolution operator $e^{-\tau\hat L}$ of the diffusion or heat equation, where $\hat L=\hat D-\hat A$ represents the graph Laplacian operator, $\hat A$ the network adjacency matrix, and $\hat D$ the degree matrix \cite{InfoCore}.
-Using this operator and denoting the Laplacian eigenvalues as $\lambda_i$ with $i=1,...,N$ (all of them real and positive \cite{Chung1997,Ramanujan}), one can define the Laplacian density matrix \cite{Domenico2016},
+\paragraph{\textbf{Laplacian Renormalization Group (LRG).}} Using a statistical mechanical approach, the LRG, allows for the detection of relevant scales in weighted and undirected networks \cite{LRG,PRX}.
+The LRG is based on the time-evolution operator at time $\tau$, $e^{-\tau\hat L}$ of the diffusion or heat equation, where $\hat L=\hat D-\hat A$ is the Laplacian operator, $\hat A$ the adjacency matrix, and $\hat D$ the diagonal degree matrix \cite{InfoCore}.
+Using this and denoting the Laplacian eigenvalues as $\lambda_i$ with $i=1,...,N$ (all real and positive \cite{Chung1997,Ramanujan}), one can define the Laplacian density matrix \cite{Domenico2016},

-and develop a "canonical" description of heterogeneous networks in analogy with statistical mechanics \cite{LRG, InfoCore}, where $\hat L$ plays formally the role of a Hermitian Hamiltonian, $Z(\tau)$ is the partition function, and $\tau$ is a control scale parameter akin to the inverse temperature.